 Pittsburgh Pirates vs. Cincinnati Reds

-The Pittsburgh Pirates and the Cincinnati Reds meet on Friday for game one of their series at PNC Park.
-The Reds are -115 favorites over the Pirates with an over/under run total set at 7.5.
+The Cincinnati Reds and the Pittsburgh Pirates close out their series in Cincinnati as they meet on Thursday at Great American Ballpark.
+The Reds are -180 favorites over the Pirates with an over/under run total set at 8.

 The Reds are battling for position in the NL Central as they continue to chase the Cardinals but at the same time they are battling for wildcard positioning as well.
 On Wednesday the Reds beat the Pirates as Jay Bruce hit a home run and Shin-Soo Choo, Todd Frazier, and Ryan Hanigan each had two hits as the Reds scored two runs on 10 hits in all.
 On the mound starter Bronson Arroyo allowed six hits and a run while striking out three over 7.0 innings to not factor in the decision as many Parra got the win to go to 1-1 on the year.
 For Thursday’s series finale the Reds start Homer Bailey who is coming off of a loss in his last outing.
 For the season Bailey has allowed 80 hits and 38 Earned runs while striking out 87 over 90 innings for a 4-5 record and a 3.80 ERA.